 WUR transmit procedure

-After the PHY legacy preamble transmission is started, the PHY entity immediately initiates BPSK-Mark transmission and performs any required scrambling and data encoding if needed as defined by parameters of the TXVECTOR, as described in 31.1.2 TXVECTOR and RXVECTOR parameters.
-After BPSK-Mark transmission is started, the PHY entity initiates transmission of WUR-Sync field according to the data rate defined in TXVECTOR.
+After the PHY legacy preamble transmission is started, the PHY entity immediately initiates BPSK-Mark1 transmission and performs any required scrambling and data encoding if needed as defined by parameters of the TXVECTOR, as described in 31.1.2 TXVECTOR and RXVECTOR parameters.
+After the BPSK-Mark1 transmission the PHY entity immediately initiates BPSK-Mark2 transmission and performs any required scrambling and data encoding if needed as defined by parameters of the TXVECTOR, as described in 31.1.2 TXVECTOR and RXVECTOR parameters.
+After BPSK-Mark2 transmission is started, the PHY entity initiates transmission of WUR-Sync field according to the data rate defined in TXVECTOR.

 PHY transmit procedure for a single channel WUR PPDU(#229,#969,#1216)